Dolomites Alta Via 2, Day 1: Brixen to Schlüterhütte

-Check out my overview about our Alta Via 2 trek: Walking Dolomites Alta Via 2
+Check out our original plan and rationale here: Walking Dolomites Alta Via 2

 Morning in Brixen

-We did decided to make some concessions, though.
+Looking at the weather, we decided to take a short cut.
 We had already earlier decided that we would not walk the first part up to Rifugio Bressanone because it just wasn’t appealing to us, mainly because of the ski area.
-On a pretty day we would miss out on exceptional scenery but since everything was clouded up anyway, that wasn’t an issue.
+On a pretty day we would have missed out on exceptional scenery but now everything was clouded up so we would not have seen anything anyway.

 We also wanted to cut down the walking distance a bit since walking on the mountain on narrow paths in heavy rain is tough and not very pleasant.
-It can be dangerous, too, but we judged from our maps that there would not be any great difficulties on the way and we wanted to make it to Schlüterhütte to catch up on our planned schedule.
+It can be dangerous, too, but we judged from our maps that there would not be any great difficulties on the way.
+Furthermore, we wanted to make it to Schlüterhütte to catch up on our planned schedule.

-By the way, if you have a car, make sure you figure out long-term parking before you leave.
+If you have a car, make sure you figure out long-term parking beforehand.
+Don’t leave that for the morning you’re going.
 We arranged to park our rental car in a private facility provided by our hotel.
 I think we paid 7 or 8€ per day.

 Bus to Plancios